 What do the foster families have to provide?

-All foster families need to provide is a loving, happy, and welcoming home to our dogs.
+Foster families need to provide a loving, happy, and welcoming home to our dogs.
 All supplies are provided, including food and training treats for their stay with their foster family.
 The family can check out crates, blankets, and other items if they do not already have these items in their home.
 Transportation of the foster dog for pick up and drop off will be the responsibility of the foster family.
-All medical care is provided by IHDI for the dog and throughout the foster stay.
+All medical care and prescriptions (if applicable) is provided by IHDI for the dog and throughout the foster stay.

 What is the minimum time commitment?